 In the absence of any of the above conditions it is likely that a woman with high blood pressure in the first half of pregnancy has essential hypertension.
+Collection methods:

-Collection Methods: Diagnosis for ecl Diagnosis for eclampsia is to be based on the ICD-10-AM/ACHI/ACS (National Centre for Classification in Health, 2010).
+Diagnosis for eclampsia is to be based on the ICD-10-AM/ACHI/ACS (National Centre for Classification in Health, 2010).
 For all other value domains, diagnosis is to be based on Society of Obstetric Medicine of Australia and New Zealand (SOMANZ) Guidelines for the Management of Hypertensive Disorders of Pregnancy.
 If the clinician does not have information as to whether the above guidelines have been used, available information about diagnosis of hypertensive disorder is still to be reported.
 The diagnosis is preferably derived from and substantiated by clinical documentation, which should be reviewed at the time of delivery.
 However this information may not be available in which case the patient may self-report to the clinician that they have been diagnosed with a hypertensive disorder.
-Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Reference documents: Lowe SA, Bowyer L, Lust K, McMahon LP, Morton MR, North RA et al. 2014.
-Guideline for the management of hypertensive disorders of pregnancy.
-Society of Obstetric Medicine of Australia and New Zealand.
+Source and reference attributes Reference documents:

+Lowe SA, Brown MA, Dekker G, Gatt S, McLintock C, McMahon L et al. 2008.
+Guidelines for the management of hypertension in pregnancy.
+Society of Obstetric Medicine of Australia and New Zealand

 The 10-AM Commandments (Coding Matters) in NCCH (National Centre for Classification in Health) 2010.
 The International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Australian Modification (ICD-10-AM), Australian Classification of Health Interventions (ACHI) and Australian Coding Standards (ACS), Seventh edition.
 Sydney: University of Sydney.

+Data element attributes

+Relational attributes

-Relational attributes Related metadata references:
+Related metadata references: